- To assimilate is defined as to become like others, or help another person to adapt to a new environment.

 - In physiology, to assimilate is for the body to absorb food.

 An example of something body might assimilate is milk.

-Origin: ME assimilaten < L assimilatus, pp. of assimilare < ad-, to + similare, make similar ; from similis, like: see same
+Origin: Middle English assimilaten ; from Classical Latin assimilatus, past participle of assimilare ; from ad-, to plush similare, make similar ; from similis, like: see same

 verb as·sim·i·lat·ed, as·sim·i·lat·ing, as·sim·i·lates verb, transitive

 - Physiology a.
 To consume and incorporate (nutrients) into the body after digestion.b.
 To transform (food) into living tissue by the process of anabolism; metabolize constructively.

 - To incorporate and absorb into the mind: assimilate knowledge.

 - To make similar; cause to resemble.

 - Linguistics To alter (a sound) by assimilation.

 - To absorb (immigrants or a culturally distinct group) into the prevailing culture.